nastacio/nastacio.github.io/naming-reality/README.md

 ![A diagram on the left shows a graph with a few circles connected by lines.
 Circles are labeled "entities" and the lines connecting circles are labeled "relationships".
 The right-side shows a graph with specific entities and relationships, resembling how one would memorize the parts of a tree.
 That graph has nodes labeled like "tree," "branches," "leaves," and "fruit."](images/Naming-figure-semantic-network-composite.png "Semantic networks (on the left) identify and connect entities.
 Semantic networks become increasingly denser as we learn more about a subject, with new entities continuously added to the network.
 Our brains also reorganize those networks as we learn more about a topic.")

-Semantic networks (on the left) identify and connect entities.
-Semantic networks become increasingly denser as we learn more about a subject, with new entities continuously added to the network.
-Our brains also reorganize those networks as we learn more about a topic.

 While a semantic network represents the world, there are different and equally valid representations.
 Some representations differ in **depth** (seeing the world in more detail,) and others differ in **perspective** (seeing the world from different angles.)

 Let’s start with an example of teaching someone about the origins of fruits.